A relief depicting a wresting competition between athletes, from Kerameikos Necropolis, Athens, Greece, circa 510 B.C.

 Yoda: “Yes, yes.
 It's a flaw more and more common among Jedi.
 Too sure of themselves they are.
 Even the older, more experienced ones.”

-Complacent: self-satisfied; pleased with oneself; proud of oneself; self-approving; self congratulatory; self-admiring; self-regarding; triumphant; proud; lazy; self-centred; etc.
+Complacent: self-satisfied; pleased with oneself; proud of oneself; self-approving; self-congratulatory; self-admiring; self-regarding; triumphant; proud; lazy; self-centered, etc.

-Another author brilliantly explains this latent risk on the path:
+Another author brilliantly articulates this latent risk along the path:

 “The awakening to the illusion of your reality is both a state of evolvement as well as a stage of vulnerability.
 Just as you begin to see the veil that has been cast over you, you may fall into a deeper trance through a period of what we may call ‘complacency’.
 What we mean here is that once your perceptions sense this change, there is a tendency to relax one’s alertness – a sort of sitting back.
 In this moment, there is a vulnerability to fall into a greater trap awaiting you.
 We mentioned this previously when we talked about false exits.
 At the moment when you believe you are exiting the game, you are instead re-entering through another door into yet another layer.
 Those that place these ‘revolving doors’ into the reality system are very alert to this process of ‘attempted leaving’ and have placed many false traps for you.
 Even in approaching awakening, there is no space for complacency or a falling away of alertness.
 On the contrary, it is a time for you to be ever more alert.”